by ProcureDeskLast Updated : Oct-07-2020

 Once you have prioritized the top vendors and the support channel, it is time to kick off the invoice automation process.

-Your first priority should be electronic invoices.
+Your priority should be electronic invoices.
 Electronic invoices are efficient for the following reasons:

-To implement the EDI process, you can work with a third-party EDI provider or someone like ProcureDesk, who already have this process baked in the invoice process.
+To implement the EDI process, you can work with a third-party EDI provider or someone like ProcureDesk, who already has this process baked into the invoice process.

 There are primarily two standards used in the industry today: